SHARE

 • Pour the lemon gelato custard into the bowl of an ice cream maker and churn according to the manufacturer's instructions.
 Stop the machine when the lemon gelato is thick and icy but still easily spoonable.

-• IF USING LEMON CURD: Spread one-third of the lemon gelato over the bottom of a storage container (I like to use a loaf bread pan to maximise the swirling effect).
+• IF USING LEMON CURD: Spread one-third of the lemon gelato over the bottom of a storage container (I like to use a loaf pan to maximize the swirling effect).
 Cover with ½ cup (125 ml) of the lemon curd and use a knife to swirl it into the gelato.
 Cover another third of the lemon gelato, then another ½ cup (125 ml) of the lemon curd, swirling again.
 Finish with the remaining lemon gelato, spreading it to cover the lemon curd.

 • OTHERWISE, simply transfer the lemon gelato to an airtight container and freeze until firm, about two hours.